gobbledygook88/gobbledygook88.github.io/_posts/2013-10-04-solarized-code-highlighting.md

 That should do it!
 We now have awesome code blocks, syntax highlighted with the help of Pygments and Solarized.

-In case you don't know how to declare a code block, here's a quick recap.
+In case you forgot how to declare a code block, here's a quick recap.
 There are effectively three basic options when creating a code block.

 The first is the default, and displays no line numbers.
 Replace `<lang>` with a suitable [code language](http://pygments.org/docs/lexers/).
 This is compulsory, otherwise Jekyll will not successfully build due to an error thrown by Pygments.